 “This session should be incorporated into undergraduate training.
 Thank you for your time – it was very informative”

 “Nice to have a caseload based presentation with an extensive knowledge”

 This was a small group of OTs who were interested in learning more about CRPS in both adults and children.
 This session was a general overview of CRPS using patient examples and images as well as research to back up the points.
 This CRPS awareness session was in September 2018.

-Burning Nights CRPS Support’s founder, Victoria has also spoken about her life as a CRPS sufferer and being a bilateral amputee as well as about the condition itself at the following events:
+Burning Nights CRPS Support’s founder, Victoria has spoken about her life as a CRPS sufferer and being a bilateral amputee, as well as about the condition itself at a number of events, including:

 If you are interested in discussing with us your requirements for your seminar, training or talk or interview/media articles, please complete the form via this link or send an email and we will answer your query as soon as possible.